Italy awaits Monti's decision on political future

 The PD, projected by polls to win the elections, has pledged to continue his fiscal discipline and wants him to stay on in some role after the election, although not as prime minister.

-It is widely expected that if Monti does not run for prime minister he will become Italy's next president, replacing Napolitano.
+It is widely expected that if Monti does not run for prime minister he will become Italy's next president, replacing the man who appointed him a year ago, Napolitano.

 Centrist forces and the business community, headed by Luca di Montezemolo, the president of carmaker Ferrari, want Monti to lead a new political movement to contest the spring elections.